-GEORGES BRAQUE (George, 1882 – 1963) started early Cubism with Picasso; Braque’s artist quotes illustrate his view on Cubist art and his very personal attitude in creating his paintings.
+GEORGES BRAQUE, quotes on painting art, Picasso and his life.
+Braque started early French Cubism in Paris with Picasso.
+His artist quotes illustrate his view on Cubist art and the characteristic way in creating his paintings.
 Together with Picasso Braque initiated in Paris the Cubist movement around 1908 with their landscape paintings, they painted in Estaque and Ceret.
 It was Cézanne who had strong influence on early Cubism.
-At the bottom more biography facts and information about Georges Braque, with some useful art links (ed: Fons Heijnsbroek)

-| |
+|

 - At that time (around 1907/08, fh) I was very friendly with Picasso.
 Our temperaments were very different, but we had the same idea.
 Later on it became clear, Picasso is Spanish and I am French; as everyone knows that mean a lot of differences, but during those days the differences did not count… …We were living in Montmarte, we used to meet every day, we used to talk… …In those years Picasso and I said things to each other that nobody will ever say again, that nobody could say any more… …It was rather like a pair of climbers roped together.